Ethiopia, one of the East African countries

 Tewodros faced constant rebellions in other provinces.
 Without fulfilling his dreams, he eventually committed suicide at the Battle of Meqdala refusing to be caught by the British Expedition army.

-MENELIK II
+MENELIK

 EMPEROR MENELIK II